Faculties, institutes and campuses

 The Faculty of Arts is one of the world’s leading research centres for the humanities, languages and social sciences.
 It offers bachelor, postgraduate and doctoral degrees in areas as diverse as History, Spanish, Philosophy and Anthropology.
-The faculty also offers The Bachelor of Theology.

 The Business School is committed to producing the world-class graduates, research and ideas required to support and grow New Zealand's knowledge-based economy.

 National Institute of Creative Arts and Industries (NICAI)

 NICAI is a vibrant hub for interdisciplinarity, connectivity and collaboration and comprises the School of Architecture and Planning, Elam School of Fine Arts, the School of Music, the Dance Studies Programme and the Centre for New Zealand Art Research and Discovery (CNZARD).

 Faculty of Education